 Fall is my very favorite time of the year to visit Fossil Rim!
 We are members and visit throughout the year, but Fall is always a favorite time for me!
-This year, with the Covid-19 precautions in place, and online reservations required, it’s really nice because there’s hardly any lines to get in, unlike during the Summer.
 The cooler temperatures make the animals more active, too, all day long.
 For me that means I don’t have to get up at 4am for the 8:30am time slot!
 It’s also breeding season for several of the animals, so that also makes them more active!
 The big European Red Deer mate from September – late October, and this is when you can hear their deep, rich bugling calls, similar to American Elk, a really spectacular sound!
 During the Fall, all the deer species at Fossil Rim have beautiful, full antlers, too!
 While you do miss out on seeing the babies like you do in Spring, the animals don’t have all the delicious spring grasses to eat, so they are hungrier, too!
 I also just love all the native Texas animals you see in the Fall, like wild turkeys, white tail deer with beautiful antlers and even jackrabbits!
 Last, Fossil Rim is just a beautiful piece of Texas, made more beautiful by Fall!
 Here are a few of my tips for visiting Fossil Rim, and just enjoy some of my pictures!

 The small town of Glen Rose is where Texas reaches up out of the flat prairie of Fort Worth and greets its guest with scenic vistas and canyons cut by the Brazos River through the ancient limestone.
 It’s home to Fossil Rim Wildlife Park, an 1,800 acre park where exotic hoofstock such as giraffes, zebras, and wildebeest roam across the stunning terrain of mesquite and juniper.

 A drive-through animal safari, Fossil Rim has over 50 different animals from Texas and around the world that visitors can view from their car, or on one of the guided tours.
-Most of the animals along the route will come running for a treat from the feed bags you can purchase at the front gate.
+Most of the animals along the route will come running for a treat from the feed cup included in with your admission.
 There’s also a Children’s Nature Center, Cafe and Gift Store.
 In addition, they offer special events such as story time, photography workshops, camps and group events!
 You can even extend your stay in one of Fossil Rim’s lodging options, although some of these options have been shut down due to Covid-19.